xuxw98/ESAM/docs/dataset_preparation.md

 If you want to train the entire model, you need to **further process the SV and MV data**; if you only want to perform evaluation, you only need to **process the MV data**.

+In addition to Tsinghua Cloud, we also upload the checkpoints and processed data to HuggingFace.
+Click [here](https://huggingface.co/XXXCARREY/EmbodiedSAM/tree/main) for more details.

 #### ScanNet200:

 For ScanNet200, please follow [here](../data/scannet200/README.md).